The power of content personalization in modern marketing

 People are unique.
 Your content should be too.

-Everyone says, “content is king,” and most content is drafted using personas to identify the audience that the content is written for.
+Everyone says “content is king,” and most content is drafted using personas to identify the audience it’s written for.
+But this strategy requires each individual visitor to find the right content for themselves.

 And the way you help customers find the right content is through targeted marketing.